 These services are completely free but often come with some requirements and are capped per year but you still can save a good amount by making use of them.

 *Free night stays are usually earned if you purchase a requisite number of nights with the same hotel on your card.

 You’ve probably seen those signs at retail or restaurant counters – discounts if you use X or Y credit card.
 The sign is only the tip of the iceberg.
 Every bank in Malaysia will offer discounts at retail stores and restaurants but because there are so many – countertops won’t display all the participating banks.

-Some banks admittedly have more participating merchants than others but it's always worth a try to find out if the stores you frequent is tied in to one of the bank credit cards you use.
+Some banks admittedly have more participating merchants than others but it’s always worth a try to find out if the stores you frequent are tied into one of the bank credit cards you use.
 To find out, best to check the bank website or contact them for a full brochure of retail discounts.
-Retail cashiers are not always clued in to all promotions so best to go back to source.
+Retail cashiers are not always clued into all promotions so best to go back to the source.

 VIP Passes and Priority Service